Northeast snowfall impact scale: The scale

-NESIS was created by Paul Kocin of The Weather Channel and Louis Uccellini of the National Weather Service, classifies storms in one of five ways that range from notable (the weakest designation) to significant, major, crippling, and extreme.
+NESIS was created by Paul Kocin of The Weather Channel and Louis Uccellini of the National Weather Service, and classifies storms in one of five ways that range from notable (the weakest designation) to significant, major, crippling, and extreme.
 This helps to measure storms have on the economy and transportation throughout the major cities in the Northeastern United States as well as the country as a whole.